apache/incubator-spot/spot-ingest/README.md

     END

-By default, it loads `ingest_conf.json` file, but using `-c , --config-file` option you can ovveride it and use another.
+By default, it loads `ingest_conf.json` file.
+Using `-c , --config-file` option you can override it and use another.

 Distributed Collector does not create a new topic, so you have to pass an existing one.